dask/dask-blog/_posts/2019-10-16-deployment-updates.md

 Dask-Cloudprovider and Dask-CUDA libraries place them all under the same `dask.distributed.SpecCluster` superclass.
 So we can expect a high degree of uniformity from them.
-Additionally, all of the classes now match the `dask.distributed.Cluster` inteerface, which standardizes things like adaptivity, IPython widgets, logs, and some basic reporting.
+Additionally, all of the classes now match the `dask.distributed.Cluster` interface, which standardizes things like adaptivity, IPython widgets, logs, and some basic reporting.

 -  Cluster